-Five Steps to Shorter Turn Times
+Five Suggestions for Faster Turn Times

-If you have any questions about your property or an assignment we're working on for you, feel free to call us at
+If you have any questions about your property or an appraisal we're working on for you, feel free to call us at

-- It's relatively easy to appraise a cookie-cutter house.
-Most of an appraiser's time is spent analyzing how unique elements add to or detract from what otherwise would be a property's market value.
-Let us know up front when you order your report, be sure to let us know if there are unique elements of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
-While these are things that we'd find out on our own anyway, and knowing them as soon as possible is likely to make your report arrive quicker.
+- It's relatively easy to appraise a cookie-cutter home.
+Most of an appraiser's time is spent analyzing how unique details add to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique features of the home or surrounding area -- for example, it's recently had an addition put on, it's subject to zoning restrictions, it's susceptible to flooding.
+These are things we will find out on our own anyway, and knowing them as soon as possible is likely to make your report arrive earlier.